Being Eileen: Production

 On 4 October 2012, the BBC announced that Lapland will have a full series.
 The series followed the success of that of the Christmas special, which was watched by 6.89 million.
 Lapland is made by BBC In-House Comedy and was filmed in locations at Salford, Manchester, Liverpool, Birkenhead, New Brighton, World Museum and Landican Cemetery.
 This series was again written by Wynne and produced by McGowan.
 Mark Freeland the controller of UK Comedy Production, BBC said, "After its rating success last Christmas, it's exciting that Lapland is coming back as a series.
 It shows BBC One backs fresh, new, comic writing".
 Pete Thornton, executive producer added, "Michael Wynne has penned a beautifully nuanced, warm hearted Northern comedy featuring a highly original comic family.
 With the brilliant Sue Johnston leading a stellar cast, we're thrilled to welcome this hit ensemble back to BBC One".
 Former EastEnders actress Susan Tully directed some of the series episodes, as did Simon Delaney.
 All the main cast returned, with the exception of Stephen Graham and Zawe Ashton.
 On 28 December 2012, a trailer was released showcasing the channel's 2013 programs; Lapland being shown.
 In 2013, the series was renamed to Being Eileen.
 Johnston said of the show being made into a series, "To me, it was just a one-off drama at the time, so it was a nice surprise when they suddenly got in touch".
 The series finished on 11 March 2013.
 Phil Perez, a guest star in "Ay Carumba", said that there was "talk of another series" after the first, when interviewed in January 2013 although as of 2017 no second series has been produced.

 Cast and characters

 The ensemble cast, features Johnston as the "ageing mother" and the "widowed matriarch" Eileen.
 Elizabeth Berrington plays Paula, and initially Stephen Graham, later Dean Andrews plays Pete, both of whom play Eileen's children.
-William Ash plays Paula's husband and Julie Graham plays Pete's wife, both of whom are described as "rather unlovable partners".
+William Ash plays Paula's husband Ray and Julie Graham plays Pete's wife Mandy, both of whom are described as "rather unlovable partners".
 Adam Scotland, Ellis Murphy, Connor Dempsey and Georgia Doyle as Eileen's grandchildren, Jack, Liam, Ethan and Melissa, described as a "mixed bag of young children, some spoilt-rotten, some sugar-sweet".
 Ashton played Jingle Jill, a tourism guide for the single episode, and Keith Barron plays Maurice, a love interest for Eileen.